ConesaLab/SQANTI/README.md

 4. Finally, it carries out a **deep characterization of isoforms at both transcript and junction level** and **generates a report** with several plots describing in detail the mayor attributes that catalog your set of sequenced isoforms.

-5. Together with SQANTI tool, the user can use the **SQANTI filtering tool to remove isoforms potential to be artifacts**.
+5. Together with SQANTI function, the user can use the **SQANTI filtering function to remove isoforms potential to be artifacts**.
 To get this curanted transcriptome, SQANTI filtering uses machine learning methods together with SQANTI-defined attributes to create a classifier of artifacts.

 ![SQANTI WORKFLOW](https://bitbucket.org/repo/kpnA5g/images/2483959904-Diapositiva8.png)